Dr Keith Abbott, MA, MBACP (Accred), Counsellor, Psychotherapist and Supervisor

 What I do and where I do it

-I counsel from professional therapy rooms close to both Loughborough and Nottingham town centres.
-I also offer counselling electronically (e.g. by Skype, telephone, chat) and by arrangement at other venues convenient to you.
+I counsel in Loughborough and Nottingham town centres.
+I also offer counselling by telephone and online video/audio chat and by arrangement at other venues convenient to you or at your home.

 Who I help

 I work with equal numbers of men and women.
 My clients include:

 - Private individuals, couples and groups from many backgrounds and nationalities

 - Professionals inc. teachers, lecturers, professors, lawyers, medical / psychiatric doctors, nurses and adult social carers, designers, software/computer professionals, sales and marketing, company directors, ...

 - A vast variety of other workers, retired and unemployed people inc. tradespeople, labourers, mechanics...